 The real power of this work however is as a meditation on life.
-Joinson’s prose has a real sense of artistry and wisdom about it.
+Joinson’s prose has a real sense of artistry and wisdom.

 A Lady Cyclist’s Guide to Kashgar reminds us that things are rarely what they first appear to be and of the peace one can achieve by approaching life and the people in it with a curious and open mind and adventurous spirit.
 The world is a grand stage and we all have a part to play.
 Our actions, or in many cases, inaction will influence the lives of others now and in the future.

-I highly recommend A Lady Cyclist’s Guide to Kashgar and eagerly await the release of Suzanne Joinson’s next title.
+I highly recommend A Lady Cyclist’s Guide to Kashgar and eagerly await the release of Suzanne Joinson’s next title, The Photographer’s Wife.
 She is an author with an interesting perspective and undoubtedly more compelling tales to tell.

 BOOK RATING: The Story 4.5 / 5 ; The Writing 5 / 5

 Get your copy of A Lady Cyclist’s Guide to Kashgar from:

 Suzanne Joinson works in the literature department of the British Council, and regularly travels widely across the Middle East, North Africa, China and Europe.
 In 2007 she won the New Writing Ventures Award for Creative Non-Fiction for ‘Laila Ahmed’.
 She is studying for a PhD in Creative Writing at Goldsmiths, University of London, and lives by the sea on the South Coast of England.

 - Check out Suzanne Joinson’s official website and connect with her on Facebook or on Twitter